Before you send money, vet that charity first.

 Making the donation on a secure site also helps and be very careful about crowdfunding sites as many problems have been reported after major events about people taking the money… and running.

 Vet the charities for fools just like you should vet the marketing fools to avoid being fooled.
+And, Apply your heart to instruction, to the vetting, to the due diligence and the double checking to ensure you mark the best path for you.

 And lastly, there will be overhead, and as you vet, realize it is very hard to make every penny go where you want it.